 The big news here at the Gulf Coast is that red snapper season has changed.
 It doesn’t open until June 1st and closes September 30th, so our Red Snapper World Championship (RSWC) held in Orange Beach that had run for the first 30 days of snapper season now will be held during the fall in September.
-However, during the spring, we’ll have a salt-water series tournament with 11-different species of fish, including tuna, wahoo, triggerfish, vermilion snapper, grouper, amberjack, king mackerel, speckled trout, redfish and several other species of fish, whether you fish inshore or offshore.
+However, during the spring, we’ll have a salt-water series tournament with 11-different species of fish, including tuna,

 The Spring Saltwater Series, which will run from April 4 to May 26, will award $150,000 in cash and prizes to the winners.
 The speckled trout tournament will have a three-fish aggregate, and if you’re one of the lucky winners of this tournament, you’ll qualify for the Fall Shoot-off, a really-big tournament with a lot of cash and prizes.